futureversecom/trn-js-api/README.md

 ### [`@therootnetwork/api`](./packages/api)

-An utility package that complements the `@polkadot/api` to connect and interact with the Root Network node.
+A utility package that complements the `@polkadot/api` to connect and interact with the Root Network node.

 ### [`@therootnetwork/evm`](./packages/evm)